joemcadams/The-Human-Song/README.md

 That said,

+* The main method can be found in CodonDriver.java under The-Human-Song/src/project ** Make sure to run the project above the src directory after compiling using javac
-I do intend to write a script to create package dependencies to make setup much simpler.
-I hope to do this soon :)
+* I intend to write a script to create package dependencies to make setup much simple :)